Locations:

 Diagnosis and Tests

-How is pes anserinus bursitis diagnosed?
+How doctors diagnose pes anserine bursitis

 Management and Treatment

-How do you treat pes anserinus bursitis?
+How do you treat pes anserine bursitis?

 • Medication.
-Non-steroidal anti-inflammatory drugs (NSAIDs) can help reduce pain and swelling.
+Nonsteroidal anti-inflammatory drugs (NSAIDs) can help reduce pain and swelling.

 • Cold packs.
 Applying ice to the affected area three to four times daily can help reduce inflammation.